scarimp/Workflow-Ground/README.md

-mynewrepos
+MyNewrepos
 ==========

-Repository for demo purpose
+Repository for demo purposes

+    -I create a new repos
+    -I changed the readme
+    -I committed